MasoodLabCRC/CRC_Spatial_Atlas/README.md

 ## 3. Demo

-Each folder's `data/` subfolder contains real (non-simulated) input data — subsets of the study's spatial transcriptomic and single-cell data sufficient to run that component's analysis end-to-end without needing the full 24-section, 264,255-spot atlas.
+Each folder's `data/` subfolder contains real (non-simulated) input data, subsets of the study's spatial transcriptomic data sufficient to run that component's analysis end-to-end.

 **To run any component**, e.g. folder 01:
 ```bash